 Tables use taxable income

 Tax tables are based on taxable income, not your gross income.
-The IRS allows you to take certain deductions and exemptions from your gross income to calculate your taxable income.
+The IRS allows you to take certain deductions from your gross income to calculate your taxable income.
 Essentially, this results in a portion of your income not being subject to income tax.
 For example, in 2017 the lowest tax bracket for a single filer was 10 percent on the first $9,325 of taxable income.
-However, a single taxpayer is able to claim a $6,350 standard deduction and a $4050 personal exemption.
-Effectively, this means that only your earnings in excess of $10,400 can be considered taxable income and subject to the tax you see in the tax tables.
+However, a single taxpayer is able to reduce their taxable income by claiming deductions of $10,400.
+This results in only the amount over $10,400 being taxable for 2017.
+This amount over the deductions is what is used in the tax tables to determine your tax.

 Determining your tax bill